soberwp/controller/README.md

 * Extend the Controller Class&mdash;the class name does not have to match the template name.
 * Create methods within the Controller Class;
     * Use `public static function` to expose the returned values to the blade template/s.
-    * Use `protected static function` for internal controller methods as protected or private methods will not be exposed to the template.
+    * Use `protected static function` for internal controller methods as only public methods are exposed to the template.
 * Return a value from the public methods which will be passed onto the blade template.
     * **Important:** the method name is converted to snake case and becomes the variable name in the blade template.